googlemaps/android-maps-compose/README.md

 on the `GoogleMap` instance provided in the `MapEffect` composable may have unintended consequences.
-For instance, using the utility library to perform clustering as shown in the example above will break `onClick` events from being propagated on `Marker` composables.
-So, if you are using clustering as shown above, stick with adding markers through the `ClusterManager` and don't use `Marker` composables (unless you don't care about `onClick` events).
+For instance, using the utility library to perform clustering as shown in the example above will break `onClick` events from being propagated on `Marker` composables as shown in the comment above.
+So, if you are using clustering, stick with adding markers through the `ClusterManager` and don't use `Marker` composables (unless you don't care about `onClick` events).
+Clustering is the only use-case tested with `MapEffect`, there may be gotchas depending on what features you use in the utility library.

 ## Sample App